 You can register for sales tax collection on the Maine Revenue Services website using their online services portal.
 Registration for Sales & Use Tax, Use Tax, Income Tax withholding, and Service Provider tax are all handled through the same page and the process takes about 45 minutes to complete, so be sure to have all your information ready and time set aside to complete the application.

 The application is free, though there may be other fees assessed depending on what types of registration you are completing at the same time.
 You will be approved rather quickly and receive your sales tax number within 1-2 business days, and the paper permit within 20 business days for display in your place of business.
-Renewals are not required either, though any changes to your business name or location should be filed with the state.
+Renewals are not required either, though any changes to your small business name or location should be filed with the state.

 You will pay Maine sales and use tax by: